Synthetic data quality

 Synthetic data assessment by SAS

-For the case study, the target dataset was a telecom dataset provided by SAS containing the data of 56.600 customers.
+For the case study, the target dataset was a telecom dataset.
 The dataset contains 128 columns, including one column indicating whether a customer has left the company (i.e. ‘churned’) or not.
 The goal of the case study was to use the synthetic data to train some models to predict customer churn and to assess the performance of each model.
 As churn prediction is a classification task, SAS selected five popular classification models to make the predictions, including:

 - Random forest

 - Gradient boosting